Alef-Burzmali/netbox-data-flows/README.md

 ## WARNING

-This plugin is considered Work in Progress (Alpha 2).
-There are no guarantee on the stability of the models and the availability of migrations for each updates.
+This plugin is considered Work in Progress (Beta 1).
-YOU MAY LOOSE ALL YOUR DATA IF YOU USE THIS PLUGIN IN PRODUCTION!
+Please use caution if using this plugin for production!

 ## Dependencies
   - NetBox (>=3.4.0)